lsst-ts/tssw_developer_guide/doc/procedures/jira.rst

 * Verify all description requirements are met
 * Verify all acceptance criteria are met
 * Verify quality
+* if making a GitHub PR, you can assign the reviewer as a reviewer for it as well
 * If findings occur

     * Update comment field with findings
-    * Move to In Progress (Review Fail)
+    * Move to In Progress (Review Fail) - step optional
     * Notify the task owner

 * If no findings occur

     * Move to Resolved

-Bug and Improvement Process - (unofficial)
+Bug and Improvement Process

 * Bug and Improvement issues can be created by anybody with access to Jira
-* Scrum master will be assigned all Bugs and Improvements for triage

-    * Scrum master will change assignee

-* Bugs and Improvements will be prioritized and approved through an Issue Triage team

-    * Attendees TBS
-    * Triage team will indentify which developer/subsystem will be tasked with the issue
+* Use the CSC master table to correctly assign the developer

 * No work will be completed on an issue without approval
-* If a bug or Improvement is indentified to be 1 Story Point or more, it will be added to a Sprint when work is started
+* If a bug or Improvement is identified to be 1 Story Point or more, it will be added to a Sprint when work is started
 * If a Bug or Improvement is less than 1 Story Point, a task will be created with enough issues linked to achieve at least 1 Story Point
 * Work on Bugs and Improvements will follow the standard Task process